KatieMurphy/blog/README.md

-#Blog
+# Blog

 This repository contains a React + Redux project that was completed as part of the Udemy course "Modern React with Redux 2019".

+The app fetches/displays data from the JSONPlaceholder API in a blog post-list format.
 ![Image](screen_shots/shot1.png)

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Usage